-We are still accepting applications for May and September 2017 – Preferred deadline is March 31, 2017.
+We are still accepting applications for May and September 2017 – Extended Deadline: May 15, 2017.

 Students holding a B.Sc.
 Honours (4 year program) with a minimum B+ average in Biology, Biochemistry, Genetics, Microbiology or related fields are welcome to apply for graduate studies in Biology.

 Your on-line application will be automatically submitted to the Academic Program Assistant (Graduate).
 In the event of “acceptance”, original transcripts must be submitted directly to Barb Reuter, Academic Program Assistant (Graduate) in the Department of Biology at the following address:

 Department of Biology

 The Associate Chair (Graduate Studies) and Academic Program Assistant (Graduate) deal with all inquiries about the graduate program.
 A completed on-line application in Mosaic consists:

 - the application form for Graduate Studies at McMaster University,

 - two recommendation letter forms – preferably from academics; this includes a ranking form and request for additional written comments,